Auto Insurance Statistics for 2021

 Auto Insurance Fraud Statistics

 Insurance fraud generally entails an individual attempting to collect insurance money he/she is not entitled to.
-According to insurance statistics, fraudulent claims take up to $80 billion annually across all forms of insurance, and fraud has long been a problem with auto insurance.
+According to insurance fraud statistics, fraudulent claims take up to $80 billion annually across all forms of insurance, and fraud has long been a problem with auto insurance.

 23. Fraud accounted for 15%-17% of all bodily damage claims in 2012.